Santa Cruz Mountains Uncorked: 2011 Thomas Fogarty, SCM, Pinot Noir

 “Wine is one of the most civilized things in the world and one of the most natural things of the world that has been brought to the greatest perfection, and it offers a greater range for enjoyment and appreciation than, possibly, any other purely sensory thing.” ― Ernest Hemingway

 What can be taken away from this quote by [arguably] one the twentieth century's most influential novelist?
-I think his message was clear, but here's my impression or take-away.
-The beauty and depth residing in great glass of wine, at the right time can be like a fresh breeze to the dreary beat of everyday life or hearing a fresh new lyric which gets your toes a tapping, putting a soul loving smile on your face.
+I think his message was clear, but here's my impression or take away.
+The beauty and depth residing in a great glass of wine, at the right time can be a fresh breeze to the dreary beat of everyday life or hearing a fresh new lyric which gets your toes a tapping, putting a soul loving smile on your face.

 As for my score, that is if you keep score?
 Some folks get real squeamish about the whole "score" thing, but for those of you who'd like to know the score, I gave this wine 93 points.
 This is a wine which has earned my highly coveted, "drink now and drink often" designation.